What is Epsom salt good for, anyway? You’re probably familiar with Epsom salt’s role as a soothing bath to relieve tired, achy muscles.

 For a Lush Lawn

 Epson, salt will help you grow a lush green lawn.
 First test your soil for its magnesium content.
 If it is deficient, Epson Salt Council recommends applying 3 lb of Epsom salt for every 1250 square feet of lawn.
 Use a spreader and then water your lawn.

 Did you know what is Epsom salt good for?
 It is well-known as a relaxing soak to relieve tired, achy muscles, and is way to fertilize your garden and lawn.
 There are so many ways to use it.
 Who knew that your plants would thank you for it as well!

 Please Leave a Comment

 Have you ever used Epsom salt for a warm soak for sore muscles?
-Did you know that it could be used as a fertilizer?
+Have you used it as a fertilizer?
 What other experience do you have with Epsom salt?